danny-baker/dash-heroku/README.md

 ## 7. Deploy your app on Heroku

 We are ready for the magic to begin.
 We will now do a Git push command to your remote Heroku app repository (which lives behind the scenes) and this will trigger a build of your Heroku app!

 `git push heroku main`

 You should begin to see a bunch of console output in the terminal as Heroku deploys your app.
+Note it takes about 3 minutes.
 It should work fine on this repo, but as you add your own code in, be ready to watch for errors.
 <br><br>

 ## 8. View your running public app in a browser!